ankitects/anki-manual/src/addons.md

 you will need to keep using an older Anki version until the add-on gets an update.

-There is a "Contact Author" button on most add-ons pages on Ankiweb, and many authors include their email address in the add-on, so if you need to get in touch with the author, editing the add-on and looking at the top of the file may help.
+There is a "Contact Author" button on most add-ons pages on AnkiWeb, and many authors include their email address in the add-on, so if you need to get in touch with the author, editing the add-on and looking at the top of the file may help.